 Hello!
-Our 8th bulletin is here, providing you with updates and information on our operational, social and client protection outcomes.
+Our last bulletin for the year 2021 is here, providing you with updates and information on our operational, social and client protection outcomes!

 IN THIS ISSUE

-Following the Centre's realignment, Senior Management and Programme Managers took part in a mini retreat from August 27th - 29th, 2020, to deliberate on strategies to improve productivity, reinforce team building, refocus on core values and redefine organizational priorities for sustainable growth.
-Key discussions centered on delivering the Centre's mission within the new normal posed by the pandemic, as well as opportunities for digital innovation.
+The Centre held a 3-day offsite strategic retreat for Senior Management and Programme Managers from November 24th - 27th, 2021, to finalize the 2022 Business Plan.
+In addition, the team deliberated on strategies to develop the Centre’s blueprint for sustainable growth over the next three years, improve productivity, reinforce team building, and redefine organizational priorities.
+Key discussions centered on delivering the Centre's mission within the new normal posed by the accelerating digital transformation as well as outlining future plans and key action points to be implemented.
 The retreat provided a platform to engage, inspire and brainstorm execution strategies in a relaxed environment.